What insurance companies are you contracted with?

 How easy is it to get an appointment?

-We have altered our hours of operation to be accomodating to our patients by opening at 7:30 am on Wednesday and Thursdays.
 We do recommend making appointments in advance, particularly for hygiene.
 The early and late appointments book up quickly.
 We have a "short call" list, which patients can be placed on to be notified when an reserved time slot opens.

 What happens if I do not do any treatment?